scikit-learn-contrib/MAPIE/doc/theoretical_description_conformity_scores.rst

 Compared to the absolute residual score, it allows to see regions with smaller intervals than others which are interpreted as regions with more certainty than others.
-It is important to note that, this conformity score is proportional to the order of magnitude of the predictions.
+It is important to note that, this conformity score is inversely proportional to the order of magnitude of the predictions.
+Therefore, the uncertainty is proportional to the order of magitude of the predictions, implying that this core should be used in use cases where we want greater uncertainty when the prediction is high.

 3. The conformal residual fitting score
 =======================================